 4.3 Selection of finalists by judges

-A committee comprised of College International J. de La Fontaine staff will review and pre-select finalists on the basis of the works’ originality and relevance to the themes of the competition.
+A committee comprised of College International J. de La Fontaine staff will review and pre-select finalists based on the works’ originality and relevance to the themes of the competition.

 The organiser reserves the right to refuse any submission of any work that it may deem: